desforets/glympse-adapter/README.md

 			.. normal viewer config settings ..
 		}
 		, adapter: {
+			  card: *string*
+			, t: *string*
+			, pg: *string*
+			, g: *string*
+			, twt: *string*
-			  hideEvents: false
+			, hideEvents: *bool*
-			, hideUpdates: false
+			, hideUpdates: *bool*
-			, viewerPollInterval: 5000
-			, initialize: callbackInitialize
+			, initialize: *function*
-			, interfaces: { id0: callback0, id1: callback1, ..., idN: callbackN }
+			, interfaces: { id0: callback0, ..., idN: callbackN }
+			, anon: *bool*
+			, sandbox: *bool*
+			, svcGlympse: *string*
+			, svcCards: *string*
+			, dbg: *bool*
 		}
 	}

 - `viewer` configuration is the normal Glympse viewer configuration object, described elsewhere.
-It should be noted that a valid invite/group/Twitter handler/Twitter topic setting should be set for normal viewer initialization
+It should be noted that a valid invite/group/Twitter handler/Twitter topic setting should be set for normal viewer initialization.
 - `adapter` settings are as follows:
   - `hideEvents`: Don't send event-related messages back to the `viewer_handler_reference.notify()` method.
-Currently, this includes the `MSG.ViewerInit` and `MSG.ViewerReady` messages.
+Currently, this includes everything except the `StateUpdate` message.
-  - `hideUpdates`: Don't send `MSG.StateUpdate` messages back to the `viewer_handler_reference.notify()` method.
+  - `hideUpdates`: Don't send `StateUpdate` messages back to the `viewer_handler_reference.notify()` method.
-  - `viewerPollInterval`: Specifies (in ms) the time between viewer queries to detect for any state updates that would generate a `MSG.StateUpdate` message.
   - `initialize`: Method to call when the adapter has successully synced with a host adapater via iframe interface.
 Can be null.
   - `interfaces`: Allows for local overrides/extensions of advertised Glympse viewer endpoints.
-More details can be found in `Custom Endpoints`.
+More details can be found in *Custom Endpoints*.
+Can also be null,
+  - `anon`: Whether to use anonymous or real Glympse accounts when interacting with either the Cards or Glympse API
+  - `sandbox`: Force usage of the sandbox environment for Cards/Glympses
+  - `svcGlympse`: Override the default Glympse API datacenter.
+Default is `//api.glympse.com/v2/`.
+  - `svcCards`: Override the default Cards API datacenter.
+Default is `//api.cards.glympse.com/api/v1/`.
+  - `dbg`: Enable debugging state.
+Defaults to `false`.
+  - `card`, `t`, `g`, `twt`, `pg`: Standard Cards/Glympse invite types.

-###Custom Marker Configuration
+### Custom Marker Configuration
 For the `addMarkers(cfgMarkers)` API, the `cfgMarkers` object is of the following format:

 	cfgMarkers = { showInfo: true|false, markers: [ marker_0_cfg, marker_1_cfg, ..., marker_N_cfg ] };